LambdaTest/playwright-sample/README.md

 ## Run Your First Playwright Test

+>**Test Scenario**: The sample playwright-single.js file search the term 'LambdaTest' on Bing.

 Shown below are the steps on running Playwright tests on the LambdaTest platform.

 1. Clone the LambdaTest-Playwright GitHub repository and switch to the cloned directory.